ISS Astronauts Operating Remote Robots Show Future of Planetary Exploration

 “This concept relies on the robot’s local intelligence to reason and plan the commanded tasks,” says Dr. Neal Y. Lii, the experiment’s principal investigator at DLR’s Robotics and Mechatronics Center.
 He explains that this allows the operator to carry out tasks without the cognitive strain and pressure of an immersive telepresence system with haptic feedback and visual servo control.
 “The robot’s intelligence always keeps the robot in a safe state so that it can wait for the feedback and command from the astronaut.”

-The experiment, called SUPVIS Justin, is part of ESA’s Multi-Purpose End-To-End Robotic Operation Network, or METERON project.
+The experiment, called SUPVIS Justin, was led by DLR in partnership with ESA.
+It is part of a broader program, the Multi-Purpose End-To-End Robotic Operation Network, or METERON project.
+Initiated by ESA with DLR, NASA, and Roscosmos, METERON consists of a series of space telerobotics experiments.
 The goal is to develop advanced human-robot collaboration capabilities to help with future planetary exploration missions.

-For example, if humans decide to go to Mars, they’ll need to build and maintain habitats and other infrastructure on the surface of the planet, and robots could be a huge help.
+The idea is that, if humans want to go to Mars, they’ll need to build and maintain habitats and other infrastructure on the surface of the planet, and robots could be a huge help.
 Before landing, astronauts would remain in orbit and send robots to the surface to work on the needed infrastructure.
 ESA, and NASA, too, appear to believe that this is the only realistic option to bring humans to Mars.
 Hence the mock Martian solar farm at DLR.

 In the experiment in August, Italian astronaut Nespoli performed two sequences of tasks, or protocols.
 In the first, he used the robot to perform a solar panel unit inspection and reboot mission.
 In the second protocol, he performed a system software upgrade mission.